 The Real Benefits of Happiness

-The biggest thing employers want out of making their employees happy (besides some second-hand joy of their own) is engagement, since it’s a better predictor or productivity.
+The biggest thing employers want out of making their employees happy (besides some second-hand joy of their own) is engagement since it’s a better predictor of productivity.
 However, happiness and engagement aren’t always simpatico, and people make the mistake of thinking the two are directly related.
 If you’re looking for engagement, making your employees happier isn’t always the key.
 Happiness can breed complacency and let’s face it, work is a place to get things accomplished.

 However, there are some real benefits to keeping your employees happy.
 Workers who are more satisfied with work (i.e., happier) tend to ask for raises less often than workers who aren’t satisfied (41% versus 54%, for those keeping track).
 And if they’re not so satisfied with work, it might lead to some passive job hunting, which will cost you big in the long run.
 But again, are satisfaction and happiness interchangeable?

 Happier employees also miss fewer days, whether it’s due to sickness or absenteeism.
-While it seem like an intangible benefit, higher job satisfaction is a real benefit of keeping employees happy, and so it is important to keep worker happiness in mind, just not in the way you think.
-It can save some money in form of less raises per year and fewer costs from sick days, but, as the old saying goes, you can bring a happy employee to work, but you can't engage them (or something like that).
+While it seems like an intangible benefit, higher job satisfaction is a real benefit of keeping employees happy, and so it is important to keep worker happiness in mind, just not in the way you think.
+It can save some money in form of fewer raises per year and fewer costs from sick days, but, as the old saying goes, you can bring a happy employee to work, but you can't engage them (or something like that).
 After all, more days in the office may not mean getting organizational goals met, if your happy employees are simply doing the bare minimum.